Control 3.6: Orphaned Agent Detection and Remediation

 Why This Matters for FSI

-- OCC 2011-12: Third-party risk extends to unmonitored agent deployments
+- OCC Bulletin 2011-12: Third-party risk extends to unmonitored agent deployments.

 Control Description

-This control establishes automated detection of orphaned agents through owner status monitoring, inactivity tracking, and environment health checks.
-Remediation workflows ensure proper reassignment, archival, or deletion with appropriate approvals.
+This control establishes automated detection of orphaned agents through owner-status monitoring, inactivity tracking, and environment health checks.
+Remediation workflows support structured reassignment, archival, or deletion under documented approvals; remediation does not occur automatically without the approval gates required by the agent's zone.

 | Capability | Description |